ines/course-starter-python/docs/index.md

 _Make sure that you have homebrew installed in order to download `Node`_

-The most important part of this installation is making sure that you are running a version of 10.
+The most important part of this installation is making sure that you are running some version of 10.

 Check if you have Node already using command :
 ```